 Complaints about SEND provision in our school should be made to the class teacher in the first instance.
 From here you may be directed to the SENCO and the Head teacher.
-You will then be referred to the school's complaint policy.
+You will then be referred to the school's complaint policy if there is no resolution following raising your concerns.